A Timeline of Vermeer's Life - 1641-1652

 2001

-In order to insure reasonable loading time, the timeline has been divided into five sections which can be accessed from the upper left-hand corner of each section.
+In order to ensure reasonable loading time, this timeline has been divided into five sections.

 VERMEER'S LIFE & ART